soklet/soklet/README.md

 ## Common Usage Patterns

-Every system is different, but there are frequently recurring patterns.
+While every system is different, some common patterns emerge.

 We present how these pattern implementations might look in Soklet applications.